rmzelle/writing/docs/primer.rst

 Independent and Dependent Styles
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-At the center of CSL are its styles.
-There are two types: **independent** and **dependent** styles.
-An independent CSL style both defines a citation format, and provides information about the style (the **style metadata**).
-Examples of style metadata are the title of the journal for which the CSL style was created, a link to that journal's website, the name of the creator of the CSL style, etc.
+Styles!
+Everything in the world of CSL revolves around styles.
+But not all CSL styles are alike.
+There are two types: **independent** and **dependent**.

+An **independent CSL style** has two functions: first, it needs to define a citation format.
+Secondly, the CSL style must describe itself.
+We call this self-describing information **style metadata**, and it can include the title of the journal for which the CSL style was created, a link to that journal's website, the name of the creator of the CSL style, etc.

+A **dependent CSL style**, on the other hand, only contains **style metadata**.
+Instead of providing a definition of a citation format, a dependent style simply refers to an independent CSL style (its "parent"), whose citation format will be used instead.

+Dependent styles come in handy when multiple CSL styles share the same citation format.
+Take a publisher which uses a single citation format for all its journals.
+If we were limited to using independent CSL styles, every journal's CSL style would need to contain a full definition of the citation format, even though this definition would be the same for each journal.
+This will produce a collection of bulky styles that are hard to maintain.
+If this publisher makes a change to its citation format, we have to update every single independent CSL style.

-Citation styles often share the same format.
-For instance, many publishers use a single citation style for all their journals.
-If we had to define the same citation format over and over again for each of these journals, the resulting CSL styles would be bulky and difficult to maintain.
-Dependent styles solve this problem.
-A dependent CSL style only contains style metadata, and relies on an independent style for its citation format.
-For example, the CSL style for the journal "Nature Biotechnology" is a dependent style, and points to the independent "Nature" style.
-Now, if the Nature Publishing Group changes its citation format, we only have to correct the citation format in the "Nature" CSL style, without having to touch any of its dependent styles.
+Dependent styles solve these problems.
+For example, the journals "Nature Biotechnology", "Nature Chemistry", and "Nature" all use the same citation format.
+We therefore created dependent CSL styles for "Nature Biotechnology" and "Nature Chemistry" that both point to our independent CSL style for "Nature".
+The dependent styles are a fraction of the size of the independent style.
+And, if the Nature Publishing Group ever decides to change the "Nature" citation format across its journals, we only have to correct the citation format in the "Nature" CSL style, without having to touch any of its dependents.

-The CSL project maintains a central style repository, which hosts thousands of freely available CSL styles.

 Item Metadata
 ^^^^^^^^^^^^^